rogerhu/compsci_guides/Bottom-Up-DP-Technique.md

 ```
 `The 6th Fibonacci number is 8 and requires 7 computations`

-So now we've achieved the same computation time saving, i.e., going from $O(2^N)$ brute-force to $O(N)$.
+So now we've achieved the same computation time saving, i.e., going from `O(2**N)` brute-force to `O(N)`.
 Further, as is common with the bottom-up formulation, in this case we can find more storage saving by understanding how we are traversing the DAG.
-Since we are traversing from left to right and the dependency of any node is at most two nodes back we realize that we only need to store 2 values, $O(1)$, rather than retaining all $O(N)$ previous numbers.
+Since we are traversing from left to right and the dependency of any node is at most two nodes back we realize that we only need to store 2 values, `O(1)`, rather than retaining all `O(N)` previous numbers.